 I used to gift cookies to my kids teachers as gifts.
 They’re a lot simpler to make and transport than cup cakes so I’m always on the hunt for eye-catching cookies that are easy to make, which rules out iced cookies.
 Life’s too short to wait for icing to dry!

-This post features my favourite design along with links to recipes were required.
+This article features my favourite design along with links to recipes were required.
 These images aren’t my own.
-I do post images of my own baking on Instagram but the photo’s aren’t blog-quality so I’ve robbed these much prettier images off the internet and linked them back to the original poster where I could find them.
+I do upload images of my own baking on Instagram but the photo’s aren’t website-quality so I’ve robbed these much prettier images off the internet and linked them back to the original poster where I could find them.

-These Teddy Bear Cookies are irresistible.
+The Teddy Bear Cookies , shown at the top of this article, are adorable and very tasty.
 I gave mine on the last day of school so as to avoid any nut allergies amongst the kids.

-Button Cookies.
-I tried weaving candy laces through mine but the holes were too small so I just iced the cross instead.
-Looked just as good!
+You can make these Cute as a button Cookies with any standard cookie recipes.
 I used this ‘best sugar cookie‘ recipe because it doesn’t need the dough to be chilled so it’s quicker.
 I pressed a slightly smaller cookie cutter into dough to create the inner ring and used a straw to make the 4 holes in the centre.
 Getting the holes in the centre and making the inner ring even was the trickiest part of this design.
+I tried weaving candy laces through mine but the holes were too small so I just iced the cross instead.
+They looked just as good!

 I made these two-tone heart cookies using the best sugar cookie recipe mentioned above and just dyed half of the dough a strong pink before rolling both out.
-It’s important that you roll the dough out to an even thickness to make sure the join is as seamless as possible.
-Also better to underbake them because as they brown the look is somewhat lost.
+It’s important that you roll the dough out to an even thickness to make sure the join between the two types of dough is as seamless as possible.
+Also better to under bake them because as they brown they don’t look as pretty.
 I also found it useful to chill the cookies once you’d pressed the heart cutter into the centre of the round cookie, it made taking it out to use as the centre of the opposite coloured cookie much easier.

 - 115g/4 oz butter, softened, plus extra for greasing